Acrylic V/S Oil Painting A Beginner’s guide Differences, Pros & Cons

 Surface for Oil Paints :

-Oils are obtained from vegetable oil like poppy, walnut, safflower, or cottonseed.
-Soft surfaces, typically, raw canvas and thin paper, become fragile and start decaying when they absorb the oils of oil paint.
-Nonetheless, this issue won’t appear instantly; it will take decades.
-However, experts recommend an artist create a barrier between the surface and the paint.
-The barrier can be created by using a primer.
+Oils are obtained from vegetable oil like poppy, walnut, safflower or cottonseed.
+Flexible surfaces, typically, raw canvas and thin paper become awfully fragile and start decaying when they absorb the oils of oil paint.
+Nonetheless, this issue won’t appear instantly, it will take decades.
+But, as an artist whose arts will be celebrated over centuries, it is recommended to create a barrier between the surface and the paint.
+The barrier can be created by using primer or sizing.
 This will prevent the surface from getting fragile.

 Oils can be used on the following surfaces: